emont017/hotel-management/README.txt

 On the left sidebar, click on "New".

-In the "Database name" field, type exactly hotel_management.
+In the "Database name" field, type exactly: hotel_management

 Click the "Create" button.